gem/oq-engine/doc/faq.md

 ### Help!
 Should I disable hyperthreading?

 Yes.
 Disabling hyperthreading will save memory and will make the engine faster.
-Suppose for instance that you have a machine with a powerful i9 processor and 16 GB of RAM.
+Suppose for instance that you have a laptop with a powerful i9 processor and 16 GB of RAM.
 It seems a lot.
 In reality it is not.
 The operating system will consume some memory, the browser will consume a lot of memory, you may have other applications open and you may end up with